iamyoki/better-scripts/README.md

 <br />
 <h1 align="center">➤_ Begin Script</h1>

+> 🚨 DEPRECATED: this package has been renamed to better-scripts, see [better-scripts](https://www.npmjs.com/package/better-scripts).

 <br>
 <p align="center"><strong>A User-friendly CLI to run any npm scripts with one command from "begin"</strong></p>
 <br>